-- 8. Members may also note that the Notice of the Annual General Meeting and the Annual Report for 2020 will also be available on the Company's website www.supercropsafe.com for their download.
-The physical copies of the aforesaid documents will also be available at the Company's Registered Office for inspection during normal business hours on working days. - 9.
-Members holding shares in physical mode may also send the request to the Company or its Registrar by letter or by email at Ahmedabad@linkintime.co.in to receive the soft copy of the Annual Report by email instead of hard copy.
-Members are requested to bring their Attendance Slip along with their copy of Annual Report to the Meeting. - 10.
+- 8. Members may also note that the Notice of the Annual General Meeting and the Annual Report for 2021 will also be available on the Company's website www.supercropsafe.com for their download.
+The physical copies of the aforesaid documents will also be available at the Company's Registered Office for inspection during normal business hours on working days. - Members holding shares in physical mode may also send the request to the Company or its Registrar by letter or by email at Ahmedabad@linkintime.co.in to receive the soft copy of the Annual Report by email instead of hard copy. - 10.
 Members are requested to provide their Client ID and DP ID numbers at the meeting for easy identification. - 11.
 Members desirous of obtaining any information concerning the accounts and operations of the Company are requested to address their questions in writing to the Company at least 10 (Ten) days before the date of the Meeting so that the information required may be made available at the Meeting. - 12.
-Members are requested to note that dividends not encashed or claimed within seven years from the date of transfer to the Company's Unpaid Dividend Account, will be, as per Section 125 of the Companies Act, 2013, transferred to the Investor Education and Protection Fund established by the Central Government pursuant to the provisions of the Investor Education and Protection Fund. - 13.
-GREEN INITIATIVE:
+Members are requested to note that dividends not encashed or claimed within seven years from the date of transfer to the Company's Unpaid Dividend Account, will be, as per Section 125 of the Companies Act, 2013, transferred to the Investor Education and Protection Fund established by the Central Government pursuant to the provisions of the Investor Education and Protection Fund.

+13. GREEN INITIATIVE: